-- Enforcement of Livestock Act of Bhutan and Livestock Rules and Regulations. - Enforcement of movement ban of pig and pig products in and out of the suspected/ affected areas. - Participate in 3-D operations and implement movement control and quarantine measures during outbreak responses. - Quarantining of infected animals in the affected areas. - Monitor the livestock movements from one Dzongkhag to others. - Inspection and certification of suspected livestock products.

-- Carry out bio-security measures during the outbreaks (segregation, disposal, cleaning, and disinfection). - Border vigilance on the illegal movement of livestock & livestock products in the peace period.
+- Enforcement of Livestock Act of Bhutan, Livestock Rules and Regulations and relevant By-laws. - Enforcement of movement ban of pig/pig products and other identified livestock products out of the designated infected zone or from susceptible promises. - Participate in 3-D operations and implement movement control and quarantine measures during outbreak responses. - Monitor movement of pigs and pig products within and between Dzongkhags - Inspection and certification of suspected livestock products. - Carry out bio-security measures during the outbreaks (segregation, disposal, cleaning, and disinfection). - Border vigilance on the illegal movement of livestock & livestock products in the peace period.

-8.6.3 Other stakeholders
+8.8.3 Other stakeholders